 What if I don't have an Amex card yet?

-Focus on building credit first with a starter product like the Self Visa® Credit Card or Current Build Card.
+Start with a rewards card that accepts thinner credit files, like the Aspire Cash Back Rewards Mastercard, which approves bad and limited credit (note that it charges an annual fee).
 After 6 to 12 months of on-time payments, you'll typically qualify for an entry-level Amex and unlock the Amex Offers ecosystem.